heistp/l4s-tests/README.md

 at a few bandwidths and replay window sizes, as a way to illustrate what the effect is and when it occurs.
 A replay window of 0 means replay protection is disabled, showing the standard DualPI2 behavior in these conditions.
-With other replay window sizes, conventional traffic (CUBIC) can show reduced throughput.
+With other replay window sizes, conventional traffic (CUBIC) can show reduced throughput, until the window is high enough such that drops do not occur.

 | Bandwidth | Replay Window | RTT  | Plot |
 | --------- | ------------- | ---- | ---- |